CONTACT US NOW | (925) 932-0201

-This is the third and final part in my series on resilience.
+This is the third and final part of my series on resilience.

 I've taken you through the steps of incorporating self-care into your life, and also reminded you of the emotional tools you already have in your toolbox.